erickawaguchi/errata/README.md

-# errata
+# Errata Repository

-Repository for various erratas
+This is a repository for various errata that accidentally made it through to publication.